bhusal-rj/redis/modules/redisearch.md

 # Redisearch
 - In Core Redis data structure we cannot directly use the filtering criteria like searching with conditions.
+- RediSearch can sort search result.
+- Sorting can be done by one field at a time in Redisearch.

 ### Create an index.
 (FT.CREATE)
 - Find all the keys that start with items#.